dmyersturnbull/tyrannosaurus/README.md

 ### meta info

 Tyrannosaurus was developed by Douglas Myers-Turnbull and is licensed under the [Apache License, version 2.0](https://www.apache.org/licenses/LICENSE-2.0).

+I wrote it after making 18 Git commits trying to configure readthedocs and PyPi.
+This avoids that struggle for 99% of projects.

 Related projects, some of which tyrannosaurus uses:
 - [anaconda](https://anaconda.org/)